Synthetic Blips: Generalizing Synthetic Controls for Dynamic Treatment Effects: Limitations of Synthetic Interventions Approach

 \subsubsection{Identification Result}

-We then have an identification theorem, which states that the \eqref{eq:target_causal_param} can expressed as a function of observed outcomes.
+We then have identification for the target parameter, which states that the \eqref{eq:target_causal_param} can expressed as a function of observed outcomes.
 It is an adaptation of the identification argument in \cite{SI}. \begin{theorem}[SI Identification Strategy] Let Assumptions \ref{assumption:SUTVA}, \ref{assumption:general_latent_factor_model}, and \ref{assumption:ID1_well_supported_factors} hold.
-Then, for $\forall n\in [N], \bar{a}^T \in [\Ac]^T$, the mean counterfactual outcome can be expressed as:
+Then, for $\forall n\in [N], \bar{d}^T \in [A]^T$, the mean counterfactual outcome can be expressed as:

 \end{theorem}